Jocelyn Willoughby

-Jocelyn Willoughby (born March 25, 1998) is an American basketball player for the New York Liberty of the Women's National Basketball Association (WNBA).
+Jocelyn Willoughby (born March 25, 1998) is an American basketball player.
 She played college basketball for the University of Virginia Cavaliers of the Atlantic Coast Conference.

-A resident of East Orange, New Jersey, Willoughby played prep basketball at Newark Academy.
+Born and raised in East Orange, New Jersey, Willoughby played prep basketball at Newark Academy.

 Willoughby led the ACC in scoring as a senior, averaging 19.2 points and 7.7 rebounds per game.

-The Phoenix Mercury selected Willoughby with the 10th pick in the 2020 WNBA Draft, only to trade her to the New York Liberty in exchange for Shatori Walker-Kimbrough.
+The Phoenix Mercury selected Willoughby with the 10th pick in the 2020 WNBA draft, only to trade her to the New York Liberty in exchange for Shatori Walker-Kimbrough.

+On February 19, 2024, Willoughby signed a training camp contract with the Connecticut Sun.
+On 13 May 2024, Willoughby was waived by the Connecticut Sun.